Theme 1: Climate justice (world views, justice & ethics)

 2.1 Science and technology

-This theme will explore the interconnections between climate justice, science and technology, with case studies focusing on the Paris Agreement, and clean coal (where the debate in Australia has international ramifications).
+This theme will explore the interconnections between climate justice, science and technology, with case studies focusing on the Paris Agreement and issues in Australia where these have international ramifications.

 - The IPCC 1.5°C report